 Philomina Abena Anyidoho

-Mrs. Anyidoho holds a Masters degree in Development Studies from the Institute of Statistical, Social and Economic Research (ISSER), University of Ghana, Legon and a BSc (Land Economy) from the Kwame Nkrumah University of Science and Technology, Kumasi.
-She also holds a Post Graduate Certificate in international Higher Education from the Coventry University, UK from March 2006 to February 2009, she was the Programmes Coordinator at the Institute of Economic Affairs (IEA), Ghana, a public policy think-tank.
+Mrs. Anyidoho holds a Masters's degree in Development Studies from the Institute of Statistical, Social and Economic Research (ISSER), University of Ghana, Legon, and a BSc (Land Economy) from the Kwame Nkrumah University of Science and Technology, Kumasi.
+She also holds a Post Graduate Certificate in International Higher Education from Coventry University, UK from March 2006 to February 2009, she was the Programmes Coordinator at the Institute of Economic Affairs (IEA), Ghana, a public policy think-tank.
 She joined Ghana Technology University College (GTUC) in March 2009 and worked as Cordinator of Research & Consultancy till December 2015.In January 2016, she moved to the faculty of IT Business of the same University as a lecturer, Position she currently holds.